cropgeeks/hpc-help/faq.rst

 What hardware is available on the cluster?
 ------------------------------------------

 The cluster has 120 physical nodes, providing a total of 5,224 compute cores (10,448 threads) and 41,984 GB of memory.
 GPU capacity is close to 500,000 CUDA cores.
-A 7 PB parallel storage array is complemented by a further 5 PB of backup capacity.
+An 8 PB parallel storage array is complemented by a further 5 PB of backup capacity.
 A full description is provided on the :doc:`system-overview` page.

 How do I get an account on the system?